Simple definitions for overcomplicated terms.

 Without lead generation, your sales team has nobody to talk to.
 But there is a catch: more leads does not always equal more revenue.

 If you generate 1,000 leads but none of them need your product, you have just created a lot of busy work for your sales reps.
 The goal of modern lead generation is not just volume; it is quality.
-It is about using data and intent signals to find the people who are actually ready to buy, so your human experts can focus on closing deals rather than chasing ghosts.
+It is about using intent signals and lead scoring to find the people who are actually ready to buy, so your reps can spend their time on lead qualification and closing deals rather than chasing ghosts.

 Related Questions